surged20/foundryvtt-update-image-macro/README.md

 This script is used to convert 5eTools site image urls to 5eTools mirror site url or a local image path.
 It will convert:
 1. World actor portrait images and prototype token images
 2. World item images
-3. Scene token images and synthetic actor images in an unlinked token
+3. Scene background images, token images and synthetic actor images in an unlinked token

 ## Install